🌙

 Shame Makes It Worse

 Children can't control nighttime wetting.
-Punishment or embarrassment creates anxiety, which can actually increase accidents and delay progress.
+Punishment or embarrassment creates anxiety, which can actually increase accidents.

 Daytime vs. Nighttime Training